 Adult : RM4.00

 Child : RM4.00

 Child (Below 90cm) : NOT PERMITTED

 Last ride 15 minutes before published closing time

 With all rooms perfectly built over the lake, this property is beautifully surrounded by lush greenery facing one of Malaysia’s largest rivers.
-Guests can unwind at the onsite spa after a long day of sightseeing or visit the nearby Water Park.
+Guests can unwind at the on-site spa after a long day of sightseeing or visit the nearby water park.
 Also known as home to some animals, you can walk around and explore the lone Orang Utan Island or have some educational walks in a unique Eco Park.
-Within vicinity, guests can also enjoy camping by the lakeside grounds.
-With a variety of natural attractions and activities, shopping areas and function facilities nearby, Kampung Air (Water Chalet) Bukit Merah is a haven for all age groups in Malaysia’s prime eco-tourism destination.
+Within the vicinity, guests can also enjoy camping by the lakeside grounds.
+With a variety of natural attractions and activities, shopping areas, and function facilities nearby, Kampung Air (Water Chalet) Bukit Merah is a haven for all age groups in Malaysia’s prime eco-tourism destination.